 “The program is so focused on equitable teaching, individualized learning, and social-emotional learning.
-It strikes a really good balance.
-We have a proficiency-based system in Vermont, and a progressive mindset about education.
 We’re preparing students to be proficient citizens, not just to ace tests.”
-See why Camilla Thomassen-Tai ('20) is excited about our program and her future as a middle level educator.
+See why Camilla Thomassen-Tai is excited about our program and her future as a middle level educator.

 Our Commitment to Your Success

-Enjoy ongoing support and mentoring from award-winning faculty and through our cohort model.
-We make it easy to develop enduring connections with classmates, faculty, and mentor teachers in the field.
+Enjoy ongoing support and mentoring from award-winning faculty and through our cohort model, making it easy to develop enduring connections with classmates, faculty, and mentor teachers in the field.
 We will connect you with our vibrant local and national middle level community through the Middle Grades Collaborative and regional and national events like the Association for Middle Level Education (AMLE) Annual Conference.

-In our highly individualized program, you can choose two of the four following areas of concentration: English, Math, Social Studies and Science.
-In addition, you can pursue a minor or accelerated master's degree pathway in Special Education or a minor in Education for Cultural and Linguistic Diversity.
+You can choose two of the four following areas of concentration: English, Math, Social Studies and Science.
+Plus, you can pursue a minor or accelerated master's degree pathway in Special Education or a minor in Education for Cultural and Linguistic Diversity.
 We also offer a certificate in Place-Based Education as well as minors in Coaching, Human Development and Family Science, and more.

 Our graduates enjoy a high placement rate in Vermont and around the country.
 Because UVM's nationally accredited teacher education programs enjoy reciprocity with many other states, you will be prepared to teach almost anywhere.
 See our Licensure page for more information.

 Explore the World

 Accelerated Master's Pathway (AMP)

-If you are a junior or senior at UVM, our Accelerated Master's Program (AMP) is a great pathway that can lead you to complete a master's degree and gain licensure to teach in just one year.
-Students apply during their junior year.
+If you are a junior or senior at UVM, our Accelerated Master's Pathway (AMP) is a great opportunity to complete a graduate degree and gain licensure to teach in just one additional year at UVM.
+Students typically apply during their junior year.
 We also offer accelerated master's degree pathways in Special Education and Educational Leadership and Policy Studies.